voiteco/google-pubsub-test/README.md

 ## Features

 - Fast publishing of large volumes of messages to Pub/Sub
+- Support for multiple message files with cyclic sending
 - Flexible configuration via YAML file
 - Support for custom message attributes
 - Parallel publishing with configurable concurrency level